grazzini/hy-starter-kit/unit-2/index.md

 # Unit 2

 Welcome to Unit 2!
 This unit covers the Baroque Era, from roughly 1600 to 1750.
-We'll work a lot on thoroughbass (accompaniment from a figured bass) and on fugue.
+We'll work a lot on thoroughbass (deriving a harmonic accompaniment from a figured or unfigured bass) and on fugue.
 Our repertory for analysis will contain works by Monteverdi, Purcell, Bach, Couperin, Handel, Vivaldi, and Corelli.

 ## Assignments